saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 Following the kickoff, Swapna's semantic team began glossary construction in Echo's war room.

-"We have 487 database tables," Swapna announced.
+"We have about 500 database tables," Swapna announced.
 "By Friday, we need 2,400 business terms mapped to them.
 That's 480 terms per day."

 The room absorbed the scale.
 Marcus raised an eyebrow.
 "Is that even possible?"